 - Agricultural practices

 - Airport control towers

 - Urban forests

+- Historic resources

 - Natural areas

-- Historic resources

 - Future housing or commercial development

 Each community is different and may see conflicts arise that are not listed here.
 Identifying and addressing those conflicts in comprehensive planning will need to happen at the community level.